Reezonate/EasyOffset/README.md

 - While holding the selected button, move your hand and pick up the saber in a new position by releasing the button

 ## **Pivot Only** adjustment mode:
- - Allows you to change the `Pivot point` without changing the `Direction vector`
+Precise position adjustment mode.
+Allows you to change the `Pivot point` without changing the `Direction vector`

+ - Select `Pivot Only` in `Adjustment Mode` list
  - World aligned 3D grid serves as a stationary reference to notice `Pivot point` offset relative to your wrist pivot point.
    Keeping it in one cell regardless of wrist rotation is good enough
  - Displays `Pivot point` coordinates in centimeters